e-j-w/SpecFitter/README.md

 ## Description

 A (1D) spectrum viewer and fitter app, with functionality inspired by the `gf3` program for gamma-ray spectroscopy in the [RadWare](https://radware.phy.ornl.gov/) software package.
+Takes advantage of the modern GTK toolkit to provide smooth rendering and (hopefully) a very intuitive user interface.

 ## Features